JONSASSE/432-2018/slides/class05/README.md

     - Build more complicated product terms.
 This gets harder and harder to graph effectively, though, so that's a real challenge.
 6. If we run an ANOVA model (i.e. all predictors are categorical) then our residuals plots look strange, particularly the residuals vs. fitted plots and the scale-location plots.
 How do we deal with this?
     - Focus on the interaction plots (means plots with standard deviation bars) to assess directly whether non-linearity (in the form of an interaction) is important, and on whether there are meaningful differences in variation across the groups (heteroscedasticity.)
-    - You can run the same means plots on the residuals, too.
+    - You can run the same means plots on the residuals, too, to help assess heteroscedasticity, at least.
 7. If we could possibly use a piece of information (like BMI) either as a categorical predictor or a continuous one, the continuous one is more appealing if you want to do prediction, right, because with the categorical version, our predictions will clump together?
     - Right.
 You throw away a lot of data every time you cluster a quantitative predictor into a categorical representation.
 If your goal is effective prediction, that's almost never a good idea.
-Use the most granular form of a predictor that you can is the best course.
+Use the most granular form of a predictor that you can.
 8. Is stepwise regression ever useful?
-Do you ever use forward selection, or always backwards elimination.
+Do you ever use forward selection, or always backwards elimination?
-    - Sure.
+    - Sure, stepwise can be useful.
 Lots of times it's helpful to get a quick-and-dirty answer, practically.
-I've used three different methods - those described in the Course Notes.
-We'll touch on all three this week.
+I've used three different stepwise methods - those described in the Course Notes.
+We'll touch on all three in class.
     - If you're really trying to settle on one "best" model, though, there's no reason stepwise should be your only answer.
 9. When is it better to use simple imputation rather than complete case analyses?
 Which of the many available imputation methods in `simputation` should I choose?
 How does multiple imputation fit in?
-    - I need time to write a chapter about some of these points.
-Haven't found it yet.
-I will before we're done.
     - A related question is "how much missingness can I ignore" - the answer is that it depends on what's missing and what questions you're trying to answer.
 Bluntly, I don't like trying to impute outcomes or key predictors, but I impute covariates all the time.
     - Some of you may be expecting that you'll get a very simple and clear answer about what to do with missing data from me.
 Disabuse yourself of that notion.
 I won't provide a universal response that works in every setting, but we will spend meaningful time with real data problems, and discuss some useful approaches to getting a handle on the impact of missingness on your conclusions.
-Best I can do.
+    - The shortest answer I'll give you is that there are two extremes: complete case analysis and multiple imputation, and that simple imputation typically falls somewhere in between those two extremes, both in terms of how effective it is, and how easy it is to do.
+    - Multiple imputation involves three steps (nicely summarized [by Stef Van Buuren](http://www.stefvanbuuren.nl/mi/mi.html)):
+        1. Imputing the missing data, several times - let's say m times.
+        2. Analyzing each of the m resulting completed data sets
+        3. Pooling the m results into a final result, using some fairly simple rules developed by Donald Rubin and others.
+    - I need time to write a chapter in the Course Notes about some of these points.
+Haven't found that time yet.
+I will before we're done with linear regression, I hope.
+        - If you want to see how we'll make this happen in R, I'll be basing a part of it on [this great tutorial from Thomas Leeper](http://thomasleeper.com/Rcourse/Tutorials/mi.html), adapted a bit to use tidy tools, and with a pair of examples, not just one.
+        - [Stef Van Buuren's page on multiple imputation](http://www.stefvanbuuren.nl/mi/mi.html) also provides links to a number of key research papers from the past, and demonstrates the use of several software strategies, in and out of R.
 10. How can we fit a prediction model that is non-linear in the predictors?
 Is this related to using splines and polynomial functions?
     - Yes, and it's coming next week.
 11. When are we going to be getting to logistic regression?
 What other types of regression models will we learn in the course?